Trump calls tax bill 'historic victory for the American people'

-WASHINGTON — President Donald Trump applauded Republicans for passing a sweeping tax bill Wednesday, getting in a grumble about Democrats before promising Americans they would see relief by February.
+WASHINGTON — President Donald Trump applauded Republicans for passing a sweeping tax bill Wednesday, convening lawmakers to take a victory lap on the White House lawn after touting it as a "historic" achievement.

+The president praised top Republicans, including House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell for their hard work on the legislation that had been years in the making.

+"It's always a lot of fun when you win," Trump said, all smiles for the outdoor celebration.
+He later remarked upon the magnitude of the day, saying he didn't know if the group would have bigger moments than this, "but we'll try."

+The lawmakers, in turn, heaped praise on the president, who marked his first major legislative achievement by complimenting his leadership and offering assurances that this was just the beginning of accomplishing the Republican agenda.
+Senator Orrin Hatch, R-Utah, told the president that he's "living up to everything I thought you would" and described him as "one heck of a leader."

+While Trump had teased a press conference on Twitter if the tax bill passed, he took no questions from the press, who were seated a lengthy distance from the stage.

-During a cabinet meeting Wednesday, Trump said the "historic" bill would be an "incredible Christmas gift for hardworking Americans" and touted the lower corporate rate that he says will keep businesses in the country.
+During a cabinet meeting Wednesday morning, Trump called the bill a "historic victory for the American people" and said it would be an "incredible Christmas gift for hardworking Americans."
+He also touted the lower corporate tax rate that he says will keep businesses in the country.

 "Unfortunately, the Democrats don't like to see tax cutting; they like to see tax increases," Trump said, saying the party's members "complain a lot" but "don't get it done, unfortunately."

-For that reason, GOP senators and members of Congress would come to the White House later Wednesday — after the House voted on the measure a second time — to celebrate the bill's passage.
-The bill also marks the first significant legislative achievement of Trump's presidency.
+A senior administration official later told reporters that the White House "did make a sincere effort to try to win" over potentially persuadable Democrats, like Sen. Joe Manchin, D-W.Va.
+This official attributed the bill's ultimate lack of bipartisan appeal to politics, more than policy.

+Democrats opposed the bill as a boon to the wealthy while offering little for the middle class, with House Minority Leader Nancy Pelosi, D-Calif., calling it "the worst bill to ever come to the floor of the House."

-And while Trump mostly focused on how the bill slashed corporate rates and would cause jobs to "start pouring into the country" as a result, he also trumpeted the repeal of the individual health care mandate, a key component of Obamacare, which was tucked inside the legislation.
+Trump, who mostly focused his remarks on how the bill achieved long-held Republican goals and allow jobs to "start pouring into the country" as a result, also trumpeted the repeal of the individual health care mandate, a key component of Obamacare, which was tucked inside the legislation.

 “We have essentially repealed Obamacare,” Trump claimed, though previous attempts to fully repeal and replace former President Barack Obama’s cornerstone health care legislation failed repeatedly on Capitol Hill earlier this year.